 Any data that is accessible to a user within their M365 tenant is available to search and display via Copilot.
 Even data that they shouldn’t be able to see.
 Let’s say an HR executive inadvertently shared a payroll spreadsheet with “Everyone” from OneDrive, or an M&A document was loaded on SharePoint site with no privilege controls, a person asking Copilot for payroll or M&A information may be able to surface such content.

 There are two steps to prevent Copilot from serving up sensitive info within files to the wrong person.

 First, at the file level, use Microsoft Purview Information Protection to identify sensitive information, and then set Data Loss Prevention (DLP) policies on such content.
 Previous blogs describe how to discover sensitive information in your tenant and protect against its oversharing (including via searching through Copilot).
 To date, Purview’s been primarily used for firms with regulatory or legal requirements to protect data.
-Now, with Copilot, the same mindset applies, but more so to protect against internal oversharing.
+Now with Copilot for M365, the same mindset applies, but more so to protect against internal oversharing.

 This is easier said than done.
 Business input is needed to help IT identify which content (i.e. keywords or sites) are sensitive and need to be restricted.
 The problem isn’t insurmountable and is aided by the use of Purview Content Explorer.
 Yet it realistically takes 6-12 months to operationalize a DLP implementation.

 Second, at the site/Team level within SharePoint and Teams, you should audit and tighten the access to content.
 Some of the controls are outlined below.
 You can then reduce the ability to discover information on those sites.

 To assist in this effort, Microsoft Syntex (optional/additional license required) provides advanced capabilities to automatically find oversharing and then allow admins to put controls in place like requiring access reviews by site owners.
 See an example below of the type of insight Syntex can provide.